vanastassiou/omnomnomica/journals/01-import-infra.md

     * Maintain an A record pointing my domain name to the EC2 instance's public IP address
     * Script the Wordpress installation, DB config and import, and Let's Encrypt script, and deploy after instance is up
 * I imported these and it looks like both the EC2 instance and the boot volume are just being updated in place when I run `terraform plan`: `aws_ebs_volume.web_boot` `aws_instance.web`
+  * Do I dare `apply` right now, the day before my Xmas vacation starts?
+Probably not

+### Update scripts
+* Added scripts to install/update Terraform and plan a deployment
+  * As of this writing, the plan updates the EC2 instance and boot volumes in place, and creates a new Route53 zone with an A record

 ### Misc notes, gotchas, questions, and follow-up intentions
 * Why isn't autocomplete _automatically completing_?